NixLine-org/.github/README.md

 ### Optional: CI Policy Check

-Add a policy check to your CI workflow to ensure policies stay in sync:
+Add a policy check to your CI workflow to ensure policies stay in sync.
+Choose the pattern based on your consumption approach:

+**Template-based approach:**
 ```yaml
 # .github/workflows/ci.yml
 name: CI
 on: [push, pull_request]
 jobs:
   policy-check:
     runs-on: ubuntu-latest